andreasabel/inCode/entry/introduction-to-singletons-2.md

 [^1]: And also a not-so-obvious fourth type, `forall s.
 Door s`, which is a
     subtype of all of those three!

-[^2]: You might have noticed I was a bit sneaky by jumping straight `SomeDoor`
-    when we already had a perfectly good “I don’t care” option.
-We used it last post!

-    ``` {.haskell}
-    lockAnyDoor :: Sing s -> Door s -> Door 'Locked
-    ```

-    This does work! `lockAnyDoor` takes a `Door s` and doesn’t “care” about what `s` it gets (it’s parametrically polymorphic).

-    So, this normal “parametrically polymorphic” way is how we have, in the past, treated functions that *can take* a `Door` with an `s` we don’t want the type system to care about.
-However, the reason we need `SomeDoor` and existentially quantified types is for the situation where we want to *return* something that we want to the type system to not care about.